lnhutnam/tkgf-datasets-analysis/README.markdown

-# An analysis on some benchmark datasets for Temporal Knowledge Graph Completions
+# An analysis on some benchmark datasets for Temporal Knowledge Graph Forcasting